kimaita/alx-low_level_programming/0x00-hello_world/README.md

- Intro to C: writing, compiling
+# Intro to C

+- Compiling C code
+- Printing to stdout